 Surveys can be found using commercial databases, free online resources, and books in the library.
 Online resources often include hyperlinks to the state code sections or to the full text of sources in which you will find the surveys.
 These resources may allow you to save, email, export, or print the survey.

 You may need to search in multiple places before you find a survey that meets your research needs.
 This guide offers a selected list of the best resources to check.
-Restricted access to databases is indicated by icons - (UCB Affiliates Only) (Berkeley Law Affiliates Only).
+Restricted access to databases is indicated by (UCB Affiliates Only) or (Berkeley Law Affiliates Only).